slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 }
 ```

+[Randy] Each item in the array of selector.values (e.g. selector1, selector2, ...), is also a list of simple selectors (e.g. #nav div li > a:hover).
+Should these also be parsed into an array?
+Another idea would be to only initially parse into a string (not the array shown above), then have a separate getSelectorInfo() function to parse the selector list deeper only when needed.

 `tokenType` is either an empty string or one of the following values that represents the different context in a CSS document.
  * **PROP_NAME**
    - will implement in sprint 18 for CSS hinting and font hinting